nurzhanzhanuzak/eventsourcing/docs/topics/introduction.rst

 model" with which the aggregates are presented and the aggregate's decisions are recorded that is separated from a "query model" or "read model" into which the state of the application is projected.
-This is the realm of "event processing", "event-driven systems", "CQRS", and "materialized views".
+This is the realm of "event processing", "event-driven systems", "CQRS", and "materialised views".
 In some cases there is no immediate need to develop separate command and query models.
 The aggregates themselves may be sufficient to inform the views, and the user can then issue commands that will be handled by the aggregates.
 However, it is generally important to provide for the possibility to propagate and process the state of the application.